tushar-sharma/tushar-sharma.github.io/_posts/2020-06-19-homeopathy-india.md

 Not everything in ayurveda is manna.
 Some medicine of ayurveda have reportedly high lead, mercury or arsenic concentrations.
 I believe Ayurveda has some useful herbs & treatments.
 However it needs to embrace mainstream science to allow scrutiny & randomised clinical trials.

-However homeopathy is a quackery.
-For a example mainstream science would take cinchona bark to treat malaria.
-However homeopathy would take a small substance and repeatedly dilute it with water, alcohol or milk sugar.
-Homeopathy claims that more dilution creates more potent solution.
-Science disagrees.
-The laws of chemistry state that there is a limit to the dilution that can be made without losing the original substance altogether.
-This limit is called Avogadro’s number (6.023 x 1023).
-A 30 X diluted solution would not have any memory of the active ingredient.

-Homeopathy was developed by Samuel Hahnemann in 1796 when scientist still believed in miasma theory of disease.
-It was a time when frequent blood letting was used to cure patient.
-Many countries are discontinuing funding to homeopathy example France will end reimbursing of homeopathic patient by 2021, Spain in 2018 plans to ban homeopathy, etc. I hope India should also follow suit.
+Many countries are discontinuing funding to homeopathy for example France will end reimbursing of homeopathic patient by 2021, Spain in 2018 plans to ban homeopathy, etc. I hope good sense prevails in India to follow suit.

 <div class='footnotes'><h3>Footnotes</h3><hr />